MylesMor/SudoSigns/README.md

 # SudoSigns
 A Spigot plugin used to run commands by interacting with a sign.
 Some inspiration for commands has been taken from [Nokorbis' Command Signs](https://www.spigotmc.org/resources/command-signs.10512/), but all the code is my own, and I have also implemented a convenient inventory-based GUI.
-This which allows you to perform actions on SudoSigns such as:
+This allows you to perform actions on SudoSigns such as:
 * Renaming the SudoSign
 * Adding permissions that a player must have to run the sign's commands
 * Adding either player or console commands to a sign